The New England Journal of Medicine May 03, 2018

 Bottom Line

-In patients with symptomatic COPD and a history of exacerbations, once-daily single-inhaler triple therapy (FF/UMEC/VI) significantly reduced the rate of moderate or severe exacerbations compared to dual therapies (FF/VI or UMEC/VI).
+In patients with symptomatic COPD and a history of exacerbations, once-daily single-inhaler triple therapy (fluticasone furoate/umeclidinium/vilanterol) resulted in significantly lower rates of moderate or severe COPD exacerbations compared to dual therapies, though with a higher incidence of pneumonia compared to LAMA/LABA.

 Key Findings